CjhHa1/CjhHa1/README.md

 - 👋 Hi, I’m Jianghai @CjhHa1
-- 👀 I’m interested in Deep Learning and Distributed Systems.
+- 👀 Interested in Deep Learning and Distributed Systems.
 - 🔭 Graduated from Nankai University.
-- 🌱 I’m currently learning Auto Parallel.
-- 📈 I'm now working at HPC-AI Tech, focusing on Colossal-AI.
+- 📈 Now working at HPC-AI Tech, focusing on Colossal-AI training and inference.
 - 📫 Email: Cjh18671720497 [AT] outlook [DOT] com.

 <!---